US protests 'unprofessional' intercept by Chinese jets

 China declared an air defense identification zone over a large section of the East China Sea in 2013, a move the U.S. called illegitimate and has refused to recognize.

 China has demanded foreign aircraft operating within the zone declare their intentions and follow Chinese instructions.
-Hodge declined to say whether Wednesday’s incident was within the self-declared Chinese zone.
+Hoge declined to say whether Wednesday’s incident was within the self-declared Chinese zone.

 “U.S. military aircraft routinely transit international airspace throughout the Pacific, including the East China Sea,” she said.
 “This flight was no exception.”